vectara/vectara-docs/www/docs/api-reference/chat-apis/update-chat-turn.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Delete Turns API deletes specific turns from chat.
+The Update Chat Turn API deletes specific turns from chat.
 This enables developers to remove inaccurate or inappropriate responses from the conversation history.

 The `chat_id` specifies the conversation ID that contains the turn